-8 Access to health To ensure that all residents in the municipal area have access to primary health care facilities within 5km walking distance by 2026 Coordination of the establishment of and increasing clinics and mobile centers in the area.
+Enlisting the comings of contract consent 6 Access to To ensure that all learners Enlisting the services of contract general workers to rollout the function Integrating the CWP and EPWP and the use of municipal staff into the waste program me.
+Encouraging and supporting the waste recycling initiatives.
+Building additional classrooms in areas with few educational facilities have access to education by 2026 Standard ECD facilities-85% BY 2030 Establish and support learner ship programs through SETAs classrooms Identification of inaccessible educational facilities Engagement with the departments of education and public works to provide the necessary infrastructure Fostering partnerships to achieve the objective Provision of learner with bicycles and scholar transport Building of new schools Promotion of ABET projects Construction of early childhood educational facilities to all settlements with a minimum of five facilities constructed per year.
+Encouraging the introduction of Maths and Science in all schools by 20230 6 Access to health To ensure that all residents in the municipal area have access to primary health care facilities within 5km walking distance by 2026 Coordination of the establishment of and increasing clinics and mobile centers in the area.
 Operationalization of the clinics and health centers 24 hours for seven days.
-Lobbying the Department of Health to upgrade old clinics such as Schoongezigcht and build new ones in areas outside the norm Upgrading Ratšhaatšhaa and Blouberg health centers to be fully-fledged hospitals Provision of mobile health facilities Establishment of a program me of volunteerism 9 Access to communication To give 80% of the population access to posts and telecommunication by 2026 Building of new post offices Establishment of telecentres Facilitating the increase in cellular network coverage by partnering with major cellular operators to provide such Supporting and encouraging the establishment of Thusong Service Centers (MPCC) Supporting and facilitating the establishment of a community radio station Establishing a local publication and newsletters 10 Emergency services To provide 100% of the population with access to emergency services by 2026 Development of a disaster management plan Building emergency stations 11 Sports and recreation To ensure and improve access to recreation and sporting facilities to 90% of the population by the end 2026 To promote the effective use and maintenance of sports facilities Encouraging people to participate in sporting activities Construction of multipurpose sports complex Renovation and upgrading existing sports grounds Diversification of sporting codes Encouraging coaching clinics and sporting competitions 12 Environment To provide a sound environmental conservation and management plan.
+Lobbying the Department of Health to construct new clinics in ward 03 and Tolwe areas Upgrading Ratšhaatšhaa and Blouberg health centers to be fully-fledged hospitals Provision of mobile health facilities Establishment of a program me of volunteerism 7 Access to communication To give 80% of the population access to posts and telecommunication by 2026 Building of new post offices Establishment of telecentres Facilitating the increase in cellular network coverage by partnering with major cellular operators to provide such Supporting and encouraging the establishment of Thusong Service Centers (MPCC) Supporting and facilitating the establishment of a community radio stations Establishing a local publication and newsletters

+8 Emergency services To provide 100% of the population with access to emergency services by 2026 Development of a disaster management plan Building emergency stations.
+Increasing the number of fire stations in the municipality.
+09 Sports and recreation To ensure and improve access to recreation and sporting facilities to 90% of the population by the end 2026 To promote the effective use and maintenance of sports facilities Encouraging people to participate in sporting activities Construction of multipurpose sports complex Renovation and upgrading existing sports grounds Diversification of sporting codes Encouraging coaching clinics and sporting competitions 10 Environment To provide a sound environmental conservation and management plan.
 To have a well-coordinated environmental strategy by 2026 Adoption of Integrated Environmental Management principles for all development projects Development and conducting environmental awareness campaigns Exploration and promotion of alternative energy sources, which are not harmful to the environment.
-Ensuring compliance with environmental laws, especially NEMA.

-13 HIV-AIDS To reduce and prevent the infection of HIV-AIDS related deaths by 2030 To establish programs to deal with the effects of HIV-AIDS, especially for AIDS orphans Co-coordinating and supporting municipality - based AIDS awareness in conjunction with the Department of Health and Social Development Developing HIV-AIDS support programs Partnership with the private sector to deal with the scourge of HIV.
-To encourage home based care
+Ensuring compliance with environmental laws, Especially NEMA.
+11 Disaster To develop the disaster recovery plan.
+To respond to disaster cases fully.
+To improve on a turnaround time to respond to disasters To establish the disaster unit and capacitate it To conduct the disaster awareness campaigns.
+12 HIV-AIDS To reduce and prevent the infection of HIV-AIDS related deaths by 2030 To establish programs to deal with the effects of HIV-AIDS, especially for AIDS orphans To encourage home based care Co-coordinating and supporting municipality - based AIDS awareness in conjunction with the Department of Health and Social Development Developing HIV-AIDS support programs Partnership with the private sector to deal with the scourge of HIV.